 It all started with a camp fire…

+When did you become interested in incense?
 When I was young, my family and I lived in a logging camp in the Sierra Nevada mountains where I learned some basic survival and homesteader skills, one of those being how to mix together tree resins with pine needles and crunchy leaves to toss into the fire to fuel a better burn that inadvertently provided a side benefit in that it also scented the air.
 Though I didn’t know it at the time, I was making a very crude incense.
 It would be years before I intentionally made incense, starting with a pine wood base and adding herbs and resins and essential oils to create ‘celestial’ incenses.
 I really wasn’t satisfied with these wood-based incenses and gave up incense for a few years until I discovered Kyphi sometime in late 2011, early 2012.
 Kyphi lit a fire of creativity, spiritual awareness, and a more refined understanding of the raw materials used in incense and perfumery that I had never experienced before.

+How does incense making relate to perfumery?
 Incense is perfume.
 It isn’t a related art; it is the same.

+Can you tell me a bit about the history of incense?
 Incense predates liquid perfumery, perhaps by millennia.
 It may have begun as simply as gathering resins to fuel a fire that slowly turned into burning botanicals for their smoke and aroma.
 Incense and self-awareness may have developed hand-in-hand.

+How are you bringing that ancient art into the modern world?
+Are you using any new resins or extractions, and what is the sustainability of these materials?
 Mindfulness.
 When creating incense, an incenseur must be mindful of the source and energy of the plants being used, the proportions, the desired result.
 I’ve collected several types of resins that I use in incense making that perhaps were never historically used.
 It’s interesting and exciting to me to explore new raw materials, but I keep in mind that these things are limited and transient and shouldn’t be used for the sake of making a sale but should always be used to bring something to life that has never been before.
 One vitally important lesson that Kyphi has taught me is that every incense should be created in reverence, as an act of resurrection, of bringing something from the darkness into the light.
 If we revere these materials in the way they deserve, their sustainability is no longer a question.
 It does worry me that people are buying up vast quantities of frankincense resins for medicinal purposes, stressing the trees where the resins are collected.
 According to some sources, the finite commodity of frankincense trees could be extinct within the next century.
 I don’t have an answer for that except to say use less.
 Be mindful of the remaining resources.
 What we create with these beautiful raw materials isn’t disposable or without value, it is the most valuable, the most important, incense is the body of a god that demands respect.

+What will you be teaching in this class?
 How to evaluate the materials, a little about the history of the materials and the art of incense making, the materials’ sustainability and future, ways in which substitutions can work, and what Kyphi represents; its spiritual importance.
 I hope to offer an experience rather than a lesson.

 Purrfumery Sale!